powerSeries/powerSeries.github.io/README.md

 ## Available Scripts

 Changed the markdown thing.
-Test2
+This test came from an action

 ### `npm start`